-Big Bend National Park is a true wonder of Texas.
+Big Bend is a true wonder of Texas and one of my favorite national parks.
 If you've never been there and you live in Texas, this affordable weekend getaway is a must.
 Camping under the stars is the way to do it, although more premiere lodging options exist.

 My love affair with Big Bend started a little over two years ago when I visited for the first time.
 I found myself asking, "Am I even in Texas anymore?"